-The Best of the UK and Ireland
+Stargazing in the UK and Ireland

-- Cranborne Chase, Dorset – Dark enough to see the Milky Way and the Andromeda galaxy.
+- Cranborne Chase, Dorset – Dark enough to see the Milky Way and the Andromeda Galaxy.

 - Exmoor Dark Sky Reserve – Europe’s first International Dark Sky Reserve.

 - North York Moors National Park – A Dark Sky Reserve which contains the Moors National Park Centre, Sutton Bank National Park Centre, and Dalby Observatories.

 - Northumberland Dark Sky Park – Stargazers can also visit the Kielder Observatory.

 - South Downs National Park – Moore’s Dark Sky Reserve in the South Downs is named after astronomer Sir Patrick Moore.

 - Yorkshire Dales National Park – A Dark Sky Reserve which is home to some of the darkest skies in the country.

 - Antrim Coast – The north coast is home to the Giant’s Causeway but also has the darkest night skies on the island of Ireland.

 - Davagh Forest Park and Beaghmore Stone Circles – The Forest offers an observatory and visitor centre, as well as Bronze Age stone circles.